ctesta-oneillmsft/asa-vtd/README.md

 ## Steps & Timing

-The entire script will take a little over an hour to complete.
+The entire script will take between 1.5 and 2 hours to complete.
 Major steps include:

 - Configure Synapse resources
 - Download all data sets and files into the data lake (~15 mins)